User Guide • Salesforce

-Delivered a user guide to enable a billion-dollar biopharmaceutical company to plan, draft, budget, and coordinate scientific publications.
+Delivered a user guide to enable a billion-dollar biopharmaceutical company to plan, draft, budget, and manage their scientific publications.

 Role: